Special Educational Needs

 - supports and advises colleagues;

-- acts as link with external agencies and other support agencies, managing assessments and applications for placements with outside;
+- acts as the link with external agencies and other support agencies, managing assessments and applications for placements, assessments and additional support;

 - monitors and evaluates the special educational needs provision and reports to the governing body;